Home

 While treatments containing retinol aren’t technically as powerful as treatments containing retinoic acid, they can be less irritating to the skin.

-To compare prescription retinoids with over-the-counter retinol, let’s look at some scientific studies:
+To compare retinoids you get at the doctors with over-the-counter retinol, let’s look at some scientific studies:

-• This study, from the Journal of Drugs in Dermatology, notes that retinol is generally considered to be 10 times less potent than a common prescription retinoid.
-It tested 3 retinol-based products in comparison to 3 prescription retinoid products, and no significant differences in efficacy were found.
-So although the prescription retinoid was more powerful than the retinol, it was considered to have worked just as well.
+• This study, from the Journal of Drugs in Dermatology, notes that retinol is generally considered to be 10 times less potent than a commonly-recommended retinoid.
+It tested 3 retinol-based products in comparison to 3 retinoid products, and no significant differences in efficacy were found.
+So although the retinoid was more powerful than the retinol, it was considered to have worked just as well.

 Derived from coconut, seed oils, and fruit oils, this age-defying hero reduces the appearance of fine lines and dark spots, and combats dryness.
 It improves skin elasticity and firmness for a glowing complexion, and it works for sensitive, dry, and oily skin types alike.